There is also a Listing of All Programs that gives a one-line description of each IMOD program and a link to its man page.

 install to the default location in the system and set up the IMOD environment

-for all users in the default way, then you can install simply by running this
+for all users in the default way, then you can use the installers on

-(In this guide, the specific filenames are used as an example; your copy may have higher version numbers.)
+(In this guide, the specific filenames with "4.11.1" are used as an example; you should always substitute the full name of the file that you are installing for the one shown here.)
 You cannot click on the .sh file to install it.
 This command will not work on Windows unless the Cygwin toolkit is installed.
-There is an executable installer for Windows with extension .exe that you can click on to install (either with or without Cygwin).
-If you have followed our recommended installation procedures in the past, you will be able to upgrade using the same command.
+The executable installer for Windows (with extension .exe) does work by clicking on it to install (either with or without Cygwin).
+If you have followed our recommended installation procedures in the past, you will be able to upgrade using the same method.
 If you want to install to a location other than the default, you can specify the desired location inside of which the IMOD directory will be placed, e.g.,

 After installing for the first time, you will probably need to start a new terminal window to be able to run IMOD programs; on Ubuntu you will probably need to log out and log back in.

 People with special requirements not

 anticipated by the install script may need to work with the tar file

 sh imod_4.11.1_RHEL6.sh -extract